Mrxiba/FDRL-SFC/README.md

 # FDRL-SFC
-This repository is for federated transfer component analysis
+This repository is for FDRL+SFC